-It’s one thing to have a website that’s not as functional and visually appealing as a competitor’s, but it’s quite another to have a site that is just plain inaccurate (there is not a good way to “set it and forget it”).
+It’s one thing to have a website that’s not as functional and visually appealing as a competitor’s, but it’s quite another to have a website that is just plain inaccurate (you can’t “set it and forget it”).
 Simple but important updates can be easily overlooked, and there’s no time like now to review your site to ensure essential details are correct.

 Important Website Information to Review